waii-ai/waii-sdk-js/doc/docs/user-module.md

 ```

 #### Parameters

-	-	`params` (required): An object containing the request parameters for listing tenants.
+  -	`params` (required): An object containing the request parameters for deleting a new tenant.
 	  -	`lookup_org_id` (optional): A string representing the organization ID for  which the tenants are to be retrieved.
 	-	`signal` (optional): An AbortSignal object for aborting the request.